Adaptive Perturbation for Adversarial Attack: Experiments

 We conduct experiments to demonstrate the attack success rates vs. perturbation budget curves on CIFAR10 in \cref{fig:perturbation}.
 We can clearly find that our proposed method of using the scaling factor improves the attack success rates on various perturbation budgets, which shows the excellent generalization of our method.

-\textbf{The number of iteration steps.} From \cref{tab:cifar_iter}, we can see that under the same number of iteration steps, our $\text{APAA}_f$ consistently achieves higher attack success rates than SIM~\cite{lin2020nesterov} method.
-It is worth mentioning that the result obtained by our $\text{APAA}_f$ with 8 steps attack is even better than the result of the SIM method with 10 steps.
-And on this basis, our $\text{APAA}_f$ with 10 steps can further improve the attack success rate.
+\textbf{The influence of the number of attack steps.} We conduct experiments to compare the results of different methods under various settings of attack iteration steps.
+From \cref{tab:cifar_iter}, it is obvious that as the number of attack steps increases, the success rates of all attack methods improve.
+However, when comparing attack methods with the same number of steps, our $\text{APAA}_f$ consistently achieves higher attack success rates than baselines.
+Furthermore, when comparing the results of our 10-step $\text{APAA}_f$ with the 100-step baseline methods, it can be observed that our $\text{APAA}_f$ achieves comparable or even higher attack success rates with fewer attack steps.
 It confirms our opinion that accurate gradient directions can conduct a successful attack with fewer attack steps.
+This observation well validates the idea presented in~\cref{fig:motivation}.